hackerb9/ugrep/README.md

 ## UnicodeData.txt

-If your system has the file [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt) installed, ugrep will use it instead of the copy cached inside the script.
-You can install it in several ways.
+Ugrep has a unicode table cached inside of it, but if your system has the file [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt) installed, ugrep will use it instead.
+You don't need it, but if you want to, you can install it in several ways.

 **Easiest**: On Ubuntu and Debian GNU/Linux, simply `apt install unicode-data`.